rauletepaz/account_verifactu/README.rst

-How can I correct an error on an informed and acepted invoice?
+How can I correct an error on an informed and accepted invoice?
 	The only way you can do that is to do a rectifivative invoice that cancel the total amount of wrong invoice an create a totally new corrected invoice.